Resources

 A great example to check out is the Ogilvy & Mather induction box.
 With a goal to induct new hires and get them invested (and actually reading!) their mission book as they begin their new role, the team sought to make the experience tangible.
 Before anyone starts, new employees receive a red box containing items surrounding the 8 creative habits listed in the mission set by founder David Ogilvy.

-Take a page out of their book and review your organization's core values, or ask yourself what you want to encourage for employees coming into their first day of work.
+Follow their lead and review your organization's core values, or ask yourself what you want to encourage for employees coming into their first day of work.

-Who doesn't like to receive a surprise gift of goodies?
+Who doesn't like to receive a surprise welcome package of goodies?
 Yes, even branded company swag like office supplies.

-Just be sure that while you add branded coffee mugs or stickers to your own kits, that you balance the practicality with the fun.
+Just be sure that while you package branded coffee mugs or stickers, be sure to balance the practicality with the fun.

 To get you started, here are a few new hire welcome kit ideas as you build your own.